-The Emergency Center (ER) at Memorial Hermann The Woodlands Hospital stands ready to handle any health crisis - from minor to critical 24/7.
+The Emergency Center (ER) at Memorial Hermann The Woodlands Medical Center stands ready to handle any health crisis - from minor to critical 24/7.

 Memorial Hermann The Woodlands is a Level III trauma center, currently operating as a Level II trauma center while we work toward this higher trauma designation.